SmaniaD/LaminarFamiliesMaximalBinaryTrees/README.md

   > Any finite set `Childs` of at least two elements has a
   > a `BinaryTreeWithRootandTops` whose `Tops` equals the
   > entire  set `Childs` (a maximal tree).
 This is related to the existence of maximal
   >  laminar families of subsets of the finite set `Childs`.

--  One explicit example of maximal BinaryTreeWithRootandTops is
+## One explicit example of maximal BinaryTreeWithRootandTops

 Childs = {1,2,3,4,5,6,7}